arunEEcomp/Solar-Charge-EV-station/README.md

 Solar charging EV station with Battery management system using IOT.

-In this project we are using IOT to have bettery battery lifespan & Charging a Battery using Solar.
+In this project we are using IOT to have long battery lifespan & Charging a Battery using Solar.

 The material required are:-